jack-mcveigh/secretly/README.md

     // Also ignored.
     ignoredField string

-    // The fields from the nested struct are also processed SubSpecification SubSpecification
+    // The fields from the nested struct are also processed.
+    SubSpecification SubSpecification
 }

 type SubSpecification struct {
-    // A secret named "SubTextSecret" that stores text data.
+    // The latest version of a secret named "SubTextSecret" that stores text data.
     // Since the type is not specified, the default type, text, is used.
     SubTextSecret string

+    // The latest version of a secret named "SubJsonSecretAndKey" that stores yaml data
+    // including a key "SubJsonSecretAndKey".
+    SubJsonSecretAndKey string `type:"json"`
 }
 ```